-- Cardiology: Receive comprehensive training in all major aspects of clinical cardiology, as well as basic and clinical cardiovascular research.
+- Cardiovascular Disease: Receive comprehensive training in all major aspects of clinical cardiology, as well as basic and clinical cardiovascular research.

 - Critical Care Medicine: Prepare for a successful career through a collaborative, multidisciplinary approach to critical care medicine.